dylan-lang/binary-data/documentation/source/reference.rst

    :keyword name: The name of this field.
    :keyword fixup: A unary Dylan function computing the value of this field, used if no default is supplied and none provided by the client, defaults to ``#f``.
-   :keyword init-value: The default value if the client did not provide any, default :drm:`$unsupplied`.
+   :keyword init-value: The default value if the client did not provide any, default `$unsupplied <https://opendylan.org/library-reference/common-dylan/common-extensions.html#common-dylan:common-extensions:$unsupplied>`_.
    :keyword static-end: A Dylan expression determining the end, defaults to :const:`$unknown-at-compile-time`.
    :keyword static-length: A Dylan expression determining the length, defaults to :const:`$unknown-at-compile-time`.
    :keyword static-start: A Dylan expression determining the start, defaults to :const:`$unknown-at-compile-time`.